azselim/azselim/README.md

 ## Hey! <img src="https://raw.githubusercontent.com/azselim/azselim/refs/heads/main/wave.gif" width="30"> I'm Adam,

-A full-stack developer & a computer science student at the University of Waterloo.
+A full-stack developer & a (former) computer science student at the University of Waterloo.
 I love entrepreneurship and learning about using AI to reform service industries, especially in the accessibility space.
 Some fun facts about me:
-- I'm working on a solution that revolutionizes the tech interview
+- I'm working on the next industry standard for product insights and market research
-- I launched the largest high school hackathon in Canada [(see our 2024 website here!)](https://2024.eurekahacks.ca/)
+- I ran the largest hackathon in Canada
-- I like to play guitar and learn languages in my free time
+- I like to play guitar and learn languages

 ### My skills include